 Respondents in World Bank sanctions proceedings may be represented by legal counsel and are afforded a series of opportunities to contest INT’s accusations and the SDO’s recommended sanction.
 First, a respondent has 30 days after receiving the Notice to send the SDO a written explanation, in which the respondent may present arguments and evidence as to why the case against it should be withdrawn or the SDO’s recommended sanction should be revised.
-The respondent also has 90 days to submit a response, including written arguments and evidence, to the World Bank Group Sanctions Board (the Sanctions Board) – the second tier in the World Bank Group’s sanctions system.
-INT, in turn, may submit to the Sanctions Board a reply within 30 days of the submission of the respondent’s response.
-The seven-member Sanctions Board, assisted by a permanent secretariat, conducts a de novo review of all contested sanctions cases and is not bound by the findings or recommended sanctions of the SDO or the other first-tier officers.
+The respondent also has 90 days from receipt of the Notice to submit a response, including written arguments and evidence, to the World Bank Group Sanctions Board (the Sanctions Board) – the second tier in the World Bank Group’s sanctions system.
+INT, in turn, may submit to the Sanctions Board a reply within 30 days from receipt of the respondent’s response.
+The Sanctions Board, which is composed of seven members all external to the World Bank Group and is assisted by a permanent secretariat, conducts a de novo review of all contested sanctions cases and is not bound by the findings or recommended sanctions of the SDO.
 The Sanctions Board may hold a hearing at the request of INT, the respondent, or at the discretion of the Sanctions Board Chair.
-In addition to resolving contested sanctions cases, the Sanctions Board reviews cases where a sanctioned party contests the Integrity Compliance Officer’s determination that the party did not comply with the conditions for release from sanction.
+In addition to resolving contested sanctions cases, the Sanctions Board reviews cases where a sanctioned party contests the integrity compliance officer’s determination that the party did not comply with the conditions for release from sanction.
 The Sanctions Board also reviews cases where a party contests a determination by the World Bank Group that it is a successor or assignee of a sanctioned entity and subject to that sanctioned entity’s sanction.
-Since 2012, the full decisions of the Sanctions Board have been published and are made available on the World Bank’s public website.
+To date, the Sanctions Board has resolved appeals from 163 respondents.
+Its fully reasoned decisions have been published and are made available on the World Bank’s public website since 2012.

 If a respondent does not appeal its case to the Sanctions Board within 90 days after receiving the Notice, the SDO imposes the recommended sanction and issues a notice of uncontested sanctions proceedings, which is posted on the World Bank’s public sanctions website.
 About two-thirds of respondents choose not to appeal to the Sanctions Board.

-The complete list of firms and individuals that are currently debarred can be found on the World Bank’s public website.12
+The complete list of firms and individuals that are currently debarred can be found on the World Bank’s public website.

 Recommending the appropriate sanction

-When determining the appropriate sanction, the SDO or the Sanctions Board will consider the Bank Procedure: Sanctions Proceedings and Settlements in Bank Financed Projects (the Sanctions Procedures)13 and the World Bank Group Sanctioning Guidelines (the Sanctioning Guidelines).14 There are five potential sanctions:
+When determining the appropriate sanction, the SDO or the Sanctions Board will consider the Bank Procedure: Sanctions Proceedings and Settlements in Bank Financed Projects (the Sanctions Procedures) and the World Bank Group Sanctioning Guidelines (the Sanctioning Guidelines).
+There are five potential sanctions:

 The default or ‘baseline’ sanction is debarment with conditional release.
-A respondent subject to debarment with conditional release is ineligible to receive World Bank-financed contracts for a period of time,15 and is not released from debarment at the end of that period until it fulfils certain conditions.
+A respondent subject to debarment with conditional release is ineligible to receive World Bank-financed contracts for a period of time, and is not released from debarment at the end of that period until it fulfils certain conditions to the satisfaction of the integrity compliance officer.
 The conditional release process generally requires the respondent to implement an integrity compliance programme.
 The World Bank Group Integrity Compliance Guidelines (the Integrity Compliance Guidelines) detail the elements that should be included in a respondent’s integrity compliance programme, such as:

-• a commitment to compliance with the law.16
+- a commitment to compliance with the law.

 The Integrity Compliance Guidelines encourage the respondent to carry out a comprehensive risk assessment and address shortcomings.
 Other considerations listed in the Integrity Compliance Guidelines include developing and maintaining clear internal policies designed to ‘prevent, detect, investigate and remediate’ misconduct, implementing internal controls, providing training, establishing lines of communication, providing incentives and establishing reporting policies.